-Taiwan19 and Germany are some of the examples.20 After concluding that the country had no latent competition problems related to digital markets, Taiwan chose not to implement ex-ante legislation specific to digital platforms but rather to use and enforce its existing competition law to respond to competition problems involving so-called "digital platform conduct".21 Germany, on the other hand, has opted for significantly expanding the powers of the German Federal Cartel Office (FCO), effectively enabling the FCO to dictate what conduct is appropriate.
-Germany has implemented changes to Section 19a of its competition law, adding specific provisions for digital platforms and conglomerate structures, but without establishing a strict ex-ante framework.
-Designation is not based on quantitative criteria but rather following a market investigation.22
+Taiwan19 and Germany are some of the examples.20 After concluding that the country had no latent competition problems related to digital markets, Taiwan chose not to implement ex ante legislation specific to digital platforms but rather to use and enforce its existing competition law to respond to competition problems involving so-called "digital platform conduct".21 Germany, on the other hand, has opted for significantly expanding the powers of the German Federal Cartel Office (FCO), effectively enabling the FCO to dictate what conduct is appropriate.
+Germany has implemented changes to Section 19a of its competition law, adding specific provisions for digital platforms and conglomerate structures, but without establishing a strict ex ante framework.
+Designation is not based on quantitative criteria but rather follows a market investigation.22

 In addition to these examples, efforts in the United States and United Kingdom stand out, assessed in terms of the global importance of their antitrust jurisdictions.
 In the U.S., Congress has proposed several legislative proposals to regulate digital platforms, but none have been approved due to concerns regarding their negative impact on consumers and innovation.
-Some of these were inspired by certain provisions of the DMA, such as the Digital Consumer Protection Commission Act of 2023 (DCPC),23 proposed by Senators Elizabeth Warren and Lindsey Graham; the Digital Platform Commission Act of 2023 (DPC),24 proposed by Senators Michael Bennet and Peter Welch; and the American Innovation and Choice Online Act (AICOA),25 initially
+Some of these were inspired by certain provisions of the DMA, such as the Digital Consumer Protection Commission Act of 2023 (DCPC),23 proposed by Senators Elizabeth Warren and Lindsey Graham; the Digital Platform Commission Act of 2023 (DPC),24 proposed by Senators Michael Bennet and Peter Welch; and the American Innovation and Choice Online Act (AICOA),25 initially proposed by Congressman David Cicilline in the House and Senator Amy Klobuchar and Senator Chuck Grassley in the Senate.
+Among these, AICOA is the only bill that